-Students wishing to withdraw from the nursing major must complete a withdrawal form, exit survey and may be asked to do an exit interview with the Nursing Department Associate Dean.
-Students shall be required to return all IDs, badges, parking hangtags and building security card.
+Students wishing to withdraw from the nursing major must complete a withdrawal form, exit survey and may be asked to do an exit interview with the BSN Program Director and/or Dean of Health Sciences.
+Students shall be required to return all their IDs, badges, parking hangtags and building security card.